 - Online Host Family Orientation (required as part of the host family application process)

 - Pre-Arrival Orientation

-Although a number of teams in the U.S provide a mid-year orientation, it is not required.
+Although a number of teams in the U.S provide a mid-year orientation for Hosted Students, it is not required.
 It is also important to note that teams organize and deliver the orientation content in a variety of different ways.
-Factors that influence how a team delivers their orientations include; where students are hosted in the team, when host students arrive in the team, and number of host students.
+Factors that influence how a team delivers their orientations include where students are hosted in the team, when hosted students arrive in the team, and the number of hosted students.
 The volunteers responsible for organizing and implementing the orientations develop the orientation plan that works best for their team.

 AFS standards are that the Mid-Stay is optional in that teams can provide a Mid-Stay or choose not to provide a Mid-Stay.
 If a team chooses to provide a Mid-Stay, it is a mandatory orientation for the students.